Lews Baitcaster Combo Review Expert Tips for Better Casting

 Backlashes and how to clear them

-A backlash happens when spool speed exceeds line exit speed Use thumb control and increase brake settings when learning For a minor backlash stop casting and use your thumb to hold spool while gently rotating the reel handle to free the tangle For severe bird nests unwind the knot slowly cut if necessary and re spool to avoid weak knots
+A backlash happens when the spool speed exceeds the line exit speed.
+Use thumb control and increase brake settings when learning.
+For a minor backlash, stop casting and use your thumb to hold the spool while gently rotating the reel handle to free the tangle.
+For severe bird nests, unwind the knot slowly, cut if necessary, and re-spool to avoid weak knots

 Line twist and tangles